How to Use Semantic Versioning for Shared Django Apps

 - Disabling the buttons while saving the Cookie Choices so that they are not triggered more than once with slow Internet connections.

 To keep track of the versions manually would be pretty tedious work, with the likelihood of forgetting one or more files or mismatching the version numbers.
-Gladly, there is a utility tool to do that for you, which is called bump2version
+Gladly, there is a utility tool to do that for you, which is called bump-my-version (successor of bump2version).

 Installation